hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

 Looking at the template code, you can see that we want to iterate through a variable called ``polls``.
-The way we pass this into a template is via a special kind of dictionary called a `context`.
+The way we pass this into a template is via a dictionary called a `context`.
 The Django test client also lets us check on what context objects were used in rendering a response, so we can write a test for that too:

 .. sourcecode:: python